ozfortress/ozfortress_docs/docs/info/server_configs.md

 The following formats are used in the ozfortress Sixes Seasonal League and have an associated configuration file in the ozfortress configs.

 #### 5 Control Points
-Standard 5 Control Points (5CP) maps are played to 30 minutes with a 5 round difference mercy rule.
-The Round Timer variable is set to 5 minutes using the Improved Round Timer plugin.
+Standard 5 Control Points (5CP) maps are played to 25 minutes with a 5 round win limit rule.
+The Round Timer variable is set to 4 minutes using the Progressive Ruleset Timer plugin.
 The following configuration represents this format:
 ```
 mp_windifference 5
-mp_timelimit 30
+mp_timelimit 25
 mp_winlimit 0
 round_time_override 240
 ```